Pattern-Based Hooking¶

 Why Docker?

-The Docker approach provides a pre-configured environment with Ghidra, eliminating setup complexity and ensuring consistent results across platforms.
+The Docker approach provides a pre-configured Ghidra environment, eliminating setup complexity and ensuring consistent results across platforms.

 Using Pattern Files¶